nrwl/nx/packages/linter/docs/eslint-examples.md

 {% /tab %}
 {% tab label="Custom output format" %}

-ESLint executor uses `stylish` output format by default.
-You can change this by specifying `format` property:
+ESLint executor uses the `stylish` output format by default.
+You can change this by specifying the `format` property:

 ```json
 "lint": {